Contributors: Lori Schmidt, Advisory Board Member and Victoria Grainger, Founder, Wellness Works Canada

 According to the Canadian Institute for Health Information, Canadian companies lose an estimated $16.6 billion in productivity per year due to workers calling in sick as a result of mental health issues.
 This trend is expected to increase in severity and this is having a measurable impact on business, productivity and talent retention.

 The World Health Organization suggests that 60% of employees have experienced mental health issues in the past year because of work.
-When there is significant change in the work environment, it can affect the mental well being of a person.
-An unreasonable boss, an unrealistic target, lack of clarity in processes and structures, competition for positions, unpleasant colleagues, inconsistent values, health issues, etc. can affect the productivity of a person and in turn cost the employer or company.
+When there is a significant change in the work environment, it can affect the mental well-being of a person.
+An unreasonable boss, an unrealistic target, lack of clarity in processes and structures, competition for positions, unpleasant colleagues, inconsistent values, health issues, etc. can affect the productivity of a person and in turn, cost the employer or company.

 The following resources are a great way to start creating a healthy, productive work environment:

 Psychological Health and Safety Advisor Training will enable a champion in your organization to implement the National Standard on Psychological Health and Safety